 VF may grant nonqualified stock options, restricted stock units ("RSUs") and restricted stock to officers, key employees and nonemployee members of VF's Board of Directors under the amended and restated 1996 Stock Compensation Plan approved by stockholders.
 All stock-based compensation awards are classified as equity awards, which are accounted for in Stockholders' Equity in the Consolidated Balance Sheets.
 Compensation cost for all awards expected to vest is recognized over the shorter of the requisite service period or the vesting period.
 Awards that do not vest are forfeited.
 Compensation cost for stock option awards, which vest in equal annual installments over three years of continuous service, is recognized during each individual vesting period.
 Income tax benefits associated with stock option awards are computed under the short form method.
-Total compensation cost and the related income tax benefits for those awards recognized in the Consolidated Statements of Income were \$36.0 million and \$13.3 million for 2009, \$31.6 million and \$11.6 million for 2008 and \$62.4 million and \$11.6 million and \$12.0 million and \$12.0 million for 2007 and \$0.4 million at December 2008.
-At the end of 2009, there was \$24.0 million of total unrecognized compensation cost related to nonvested stock-based compensation arrangements, of which \$17.2 million, \$5.4 million, \$0.6 million, \$0.5 million and \$0.3 million are expected to be recognized in 2010, 2011, 2012, 2013 and 2014, respectively.
+Total compensation cost and the related income tax benefits for those awards recognized in the Consolidated Statements of Income were \$36.0 million and \$13.3 million for 2009, \$31.6 million and \$11.6 million for 2008 and \$62.4 million and \$23.0 million at December 2009 and \$0.4 million at December 2008.
+At the end of 2009, there was \$24.0 million of total unrecognized compensation cost related to nonvested stock-based compensation arrangements, of which \$17.2 million, \$0.6 million, \$0.5 million and \$0.3 million are expected to be recognized in 2010, 2011, 2012, 2013 and 2014, respectively.